primefaces/primefaces/docs/7_1/components/fieldset.md

 # Fieldset

-Fieldset is a grouping component as an extension to html fieldset.
+Fieldset is a grouping component as an extension to HTML fieldset.

 ## Info